The City of Abraham

 Singapore at night - Photo by Mike Enerio on Unsplash

-[Photo by Mike Enerio on Unsplash]
+[Singapore - Photo by Mike Enerio on Unsplash]

-o shall your seed be” - “North and south, east and west, for all the land that you see, will I give to you, and your seed, for an everlasting possession.”
+North and south, east and west, for all the land that you see, will I give to you, and your seed, for an everlasting possession”:

-This “tree” is none other than the Cross of Calvary.
-As the Risen Christ promised to all who overcome, “To him will I give to eat of the tree of life, which is in the Paradise of GodAll that was lost because of the disobedience of Adam will be restored, but also infinitely enhanced and enlarged.
-The “Curse” will be no more, and the saints will reign with the “Lamb… forever and ever” – (Revelation 2:7).
+This “tree” is the Cross of Calvary.
+As the Risen Christ promised to victorious believers, “To the one who overcomes I will grant to eat of the tree of life, which is in the Paradise of God.
+All that was lost because of the disobedience of Adam will be restored, but also infinitely enhanced and enlarged.
+The “curse” will be no more and the nations will be “healed” – (Revelation 2:7, 22:1-5).

 The description of “New Jerusalem” includes verbal allusions to the Old Testament stories of Adam, Abraham, and Israel.
-What God intended in the first creation will not be abandoned – It will be fulfilled in the New Creation.
+What God intended in the first creation will not be abandoned.
+It will be fulfilled in the New Creation.

 Likewise, the covenant promises of land, kings, and “blessings to the nations” will be consummated in the Holy City, including the promise to regather the tribes of Israel.